 NO part of this cake was easy.
 It was ALL stressful- from the carving of his head, all the way down to the adhering of the edible images.
 (Gosh, those things are delicate!)
 He nearly killed me, but once he was finished and I regained my sanity, I popped Lightening on his back (who I made of rice krispy treats earlier in the week), and deemed them ready for delivery.

-To the benefit we went, with our new friend and cohort, Nikki Ehret, transporting all of the wrapped gifts as well.
+Off to the benefit we went, with our new friend and cohort, Nikki Ehret (helping to transport all of the wrapped gifts that so many in our community and elsewhere sent for this li’l sweetie pie, as well.)
 We brought in the cake, and Nikki the presents.
 After all of the time and energy spent, the anxiety melted away when Jackson was wheeled over by his mom and dad to see his cake.
 Jill cried, (so did Jackson’s grandma ) Tom (his dad) smiled, and Jackson started chattering about Lightening.
 I love him.
 What can I say?
 Another little piece of my heart has been carved out just for him.
 He stole it, and now it’s his forever.